 But the self-giving love already existing between the Three ought (perhaps) to be enjoyed by creatures made very much like God?

-Suppose the crated people God wished to share with were enemies, opposed to everything their Creator said or did?
+Suppose the created people God wished to share with were actualy enemies, opposed to everything their Creator said or did?
+Is there a solution to this dilemma?

 Can a broken universe be fixed?
 Is it worth fixing?
 Surely, the Three Persons may have conjectured, "We will be creating a host of problems, especially if man is created to be very much like God?"
 Thinking seriously about these roots questions ought to shake us up to the core, We don't own the universe!
-We are house guests here!
-The Creator/Owner is following His own plan and schedule as if we didn't exist.
+We are only house guests here!
+The Creator/Owner is following His own plan and schedule.
+In a way, it's as if we didn't exist.
+We don't pay him rent, but surely He is concerned about all the damage we do in His House?

 Fast Forward: We are here, we were created--not as a race of puppets, not as nest of clones, not avatars.
 We must have been created with freedom to chose God or "Other?"
 The other choice for created beings is of course to choose "not God."
 Sooner or later those created beings (us) will choose to act in independence on the only true Source.

-Here the Second Person volunteers to step in and restore!
+In this imaginary scenario involving the Persons of the Godhead speculaing, imagine the Second Person volunteers to step in and restore a broken universe!
 Revelation 13:8 says Jesus is "The Lamb of God slain before the foundation of the world."
+There are lots of clues the Bible which fill us in on what really happened.

 If then there is any encouragement in Christ, any consolation from love,